jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 The `ssh_public_key` is the RSA public key that was created for [AKS node access](#creating-an-rsa-key-for-logging-into-aks-nodes).

 Make a copy of the `terraform.tfvars` file and name it `testazuresimple.tfvars` for a working copy.
 Next, using the values just defined, fill in the other values that were generated.
+Then, remove the old terraform.tfvars file.

 When complete `testazuresimple.tfvars` should resemble: